 Codes for specific sectors of the economy (and not the "generic" Codes) must be used for firms in a sector covered by a sector code.
-Nine sector codes were issued in the tourism, construction, forest, transport, chartered accountancy, property, information and communication technology (ICT), agricultural and financial sectors.
-The sector codes are required to be updated having regard to the recent amendments to the "generic" codes.
+Sector codes have been issued in the tourism, construction, marketing/advertising, forestry, transport, defence, property, information and communication technology (ICT), agricultural and financial sectors.